 The advent of digital technology challenges conventional ways of educating students and creates unlimited opportunities deliver digital educational materials.
-In this transition from the analogue era to the digital era, the World History Digital Education Foundation will lead at the K-12 level in the study of global history by:
+In this transition from the analogue era to the digital era, the World History Digital Education Foundation (WHDE) will lead at the K-12 level in the study of global history by:

 - Creating innovative digital resources in world history education such as story maps, multi-media curriculums, interactive websites, and virtual reality experiences.